scimusmn/test_am_ind/readme.md

-# Work in Progress
+# Out of date
-This is an untested sketch and is not ready for production.
+This was a test sketch for a browse control system.
+It has been replaced by [Stele](https://github.com/scimusmn/stele)

 # Installation
 ### 1. Install Python